TomKealy/TomKealy.github.io/_posts/2024-01-28-what-p-values-mean.md

 ---
 layout: default
 title: What p-values really mean
-subtitle: Most people get _p_-values wrong.
+subtitle: Most people get $p$-values wrong.
 This is how to understand and apply them correctly.
 categories: statistics, hypothesis testing
 bibliography: references.bib
 ---